graphql/dataloader/CONTRIBUTING.md

 7. Run `yarn changeset` and describe the change you're proposing.
 Commit the file it creates in `.changeset` to the repo.
 [You can read more about changeset here.](https://github.com/changesets/changesets)
 8. Open a Pull Request so we can review and incorporate your change.

+## Releases

+To release a new version:
+1. Run `yarn changeset version` to bump the version of the package.
+2. Run `yarn release` this will create a new release on GitHub and publish the package to NPM.

 ## Issues

 We use GitHub issues to track public bugs.
 Please ensure your description is